Haley Pullos: Early life and career

 Pullos was born in Palo Alto, California, on July 10, 1998.
 She was given Alexis as her middle name, and has two brothers and two sisters.
 A child actress, she played a patron in the 2002 movie Carney Tales and had a recurring role as Lansing-Davis on General Hospital, starting in July 2009, when she was 11.
 Earlier in 2007, she starred in 'Til Death and Moonlight.
-In 2008, Pullos had her first recurring television role on Ghost Whisperer, where she played a young Miranda (played by Jennifer Love Hewitt) in flashbacks, and also appeared in The Cleaner and The Middleman.
+In 2008, Pullos had her first recurring television role on Ghost Whisperer, where she played a young Melinda (played by Jennifer Love Hewitt) in flashbacks, and also appeared in The Cleaner and The Middleman.

 While appearing on General Hospital, Pullos made several guest appearances, including the pilot episode of Dollhouse, and appeared in the "Two Story" episode of House, for which she won a Young Artist Award.
 In 2009, she also appeared in Dead Air and Dark House, the former starring Corbin Bernsen and Jeanne Cooper, and it was announced she would appear in The Midnight Man (The Collector) and Montana Amazon, the latter starring Olympia Dukakis and Haley Joel Osment.
 In 2013, Pullos appeared in the ad "Little Tricks" for Yoplait.
 She subsequently appeared in TV commercials for L'Oreal, Burger King, and Walmart.
 In 2014, she guest starred in Growing Up Fisher.
 From 2016 to 2018, Pullos had a recurring role as Addison Pierce in Mr. Student Body President.
 In 2017, she starred as Belle Knox, a real-life college woman who entered the porn industry to pay her tuition, From Straight A's to XXX on Lifetime.
 Also in 2017, she starred as Lily Brooks in A Royal Christmas Ball on Ion Television.

 In 2018, Pullos starred as Taryn McGivensin in Soronity Stalker (previously titled No Good Deed and alternatively Lethal Beauty) on Lifetime.
 Also in 2018, she guest starred in Scorpion, as well as in The Mick.
 In March 2019, GQ Italia placed Pullos fourth in its "sexiest 20-year-olds in the world" list.
 As of August 2019, she appeared in 402 episodes of General Hospital.
 In 2020, Pullos starred as Schmerz in The Expanding Universe of Ashley Garcia, a Latinx comedy on Netflix co-created by Mario Lopez of Access Hollywood and Friends producer Seth Kurland.
 In 2021, she had a main role as Elisa in Red Riding Hoods.
 In 2022, she guest starred in Mr. Mayor.
 In 2023, she appeared on God-ly.
 In May 2023, her role on General Hospital was recast, originally by Holiday Mia Kriegel, due to an automobile accident; she had appeared in almost 500 episodes of General Hospital since 2009.
 For her roles in General Hospital (2009–2023) and Instant Mom (2013–2015), she was nominated for the Daytime Emmy Awards, and won four Young Artist Awards (for her role on General Hospital), including three consecutive ones.